 Is an advance statement the same as an advance decision?

 No. An advance decision (also known as a living will, or advance decision to refuse treatment) is a decision you can make now to refuse specific treatments in the future.

-An advance decision is legally binding, as long as it meets the necessary criteria for it to be considered valid and applicable.
+An advance decision is legally binding, as long as it meets certain criteria.

 Who makes an advance statement?